-- a) Administrative request on this span of the station. - b) Operational protection status change on this span of the station. - c) Clearing of an administrative request on this span of the station. - d) WTR expiration on this span of the station.
-(Non-revertive mode is handled by not starting the WTR timer.) - e) Administrative request or operational protection status change from other span of the station.
-This is the sole dependence of the protection state machine running on one span of the station on the protection state machine running on the other span of the station.
+- a) Local operator administrative request on a span of a station. - b) Local operational failure on a receive link of a station. - c) Clearing of a local administrative request or operational failure. - d) WTR timeout on a receive link of a station.
+(Non-revertive mode is handled assuming that WTR does not expire.)

+e) Administrative request or operational failure from other span of station.
+This is the sole dependence of the protection state machine running on one side of the station on the protection state machine running on the other side of the station.